communication

 We put a card from our Growing Us deck on the fridge.
 It’s the "Elephant in the Room" card.
 The rule: If either of us taps the card, it means "I have something hard to say, but I’m scared to say it."
 It signals to the other person: "Pause.
 Listen.
 Be gentle."
 It removes the hardest part of a difficult conversation: Starting it.

-Why it works: It acts as a physical signal for emotional safety.
-It replaces the anxious "We need to talk" text.
+It works as a physical signal for emotional safety — a gentler stand-in for the anxiety-spiking "We need to talk" text.

 5. The "Speaker-Listener" Technique (For Conflicts)